-Pre-covid, we promoted awareness of food waste in the dining halls through monthly plate-scrapings in John Jay and worked with Columbia Dining to raise awareness of new sustainable efforts, such as composting in Ferris!
-We also support students cooking on their own by distributing compost bins.
+A major initiative within our committee has to do with promoting awareness of food waste in the dining halls through monthly plate-scrapings in John Jay.
+We've also worked with Columbia Dining to raise awareness of new sustainable efforts, such as composting in Ferris!
+Additionally, we support students cooking on their own by distributing compost bins.
 Upcoming initiatives include advocating for the expansion of compost bins to locations in Lerner outside of Ferris; collaborating with Columbia Dining on an educational campaign on the value of reducing meat consumption; and promotion of sustainable habits such as bringing your own water bottle and utensils to the dining halls and restaurants, bringing your own bags for grocery shopping, and paying attention to local, seasonal, and certified-sustainable foods.
 We also attend approximately monthly Dining Advisory meetings with Columbia administrators and other student representatives to provide suggestions and feedback to Columbia Dining.

 Why do we advocate for reducing meat consumption through Green Monday and other promotions?

 The big picture is that meat is resource-thirsty, polluting, and sometimes unhealthy.
 Time, energy, land, water, and soil nutrients go into producing meat--in much higher amounts than plants—resulting in myriad impacts on the environment, from ongoing habitat loss to water pollution to global warming.

 For example, a 2012 FAO report found that 26% of Earth’s total land area is used for livestock grazing, and 33% of arable lands are used for growing crops destined for livestock feeds.
 The FAO also found that the livestock industry releases 14.5% of global greenhouse emissions (65% of these come from cattle).

 While vegetarian and vegan diets have been adopted successfully by a growing percentage of the population, merely reducing your meat consumption can have a significant impact.